CangyuanLi/checkedframe/README.md

 ```

 Finally, when calling `AASchema.validate` on our bad data, we get a nice error message, including clear descriptions of why casting failed, why checks failed (and for what number of rows, if applicable), and so on.

+For more advanced usage, please see the [documentation]("https://cangyuanli.github.io/checkedframe/").

 ### Mypy Plugin